DandySabrrish1999/Devops_cicd_proj/Proj_documentation/D11_Docker.md

 You copy your application’s .jar file (which is your Java app) into the container and rename it.
 When the container starts, it runs your Java application using the java -jar command.
 ```
+- Now we push the docker file using gitbash from local and check the branch if its successfully executed or not
 -